We welcome guest blogger Lexi Klinkenberg with great tips for home makeovers.

 - Take advantage of indoor plants

 Indoor plants help you connect to nature even if you don’t have an outdoor space.
 Plants can complement any decor and really add personality to your home.
 Other than plants having the ability to spruce up any space, they also have other benefits.
 Indoor plants are great for providing a pleasant and tranquil environment for living, working, and relaxing.
 Learn more about your favorite species — like the amount of maintenance and sun the various types of plants need— and choose the indoor plants that would be best suited for you and your home.
+A list of ideal plants for each room can be found here.

 5. Change your duvet cover